RFollman/INST377/git/README.md

 7. If the result of `git status` shows something like `Your branch is up-to-date`, then that means it was successful.
 If you cannot get into the folder, or you see any error message, it was not successful somehow.

 ### Making Changes in Your Repo
 Mostly, you will work on your computer.
 In the cloned folder, you can create files that you will work on.
-Let's try to create a sample file for exercise.
+Let's create a sample file for practice.

-1. You can create a simple text file using your editor app, or in the command line.
+1. Create a simple text file using your editor app, or in the command line.
 	- Open a text editor that you usually use (e.g., UltraEdit, Sublime Text, NotePad++, etc.).
 For Markdown files, you can also use a web-based editor such as [Markdown Editor](https://jbt.github.io/markdown-editor/), and copy the text after you write something down.
 	- Create a new file.
 	- Write something in it.
 	- Save it in the cloned folder as `[your_name].md`.
-2. Once you create a new file, you just made a change on your local Git repository.
+2. Once you create a new file, you just made a change to your local Git repository.
 3. In the terminal, type:

 	```